russkyc/minimalapi-framework/README.md

     <img src="https://img.shields.io/nuget/dt/Russkyc.MinimalApi.Framework">
 </p>

-This dynamically generates a generic CRUD API implementation backed with Entity Framework Core and Minimal API.
+Dynamically generates a generic CRUD API implementation backed with Entity Framework Core and Minimal API.
 This can be used to create a quick backend for prototyping apps that use CRUD operations.